 It is a good idea to get to know your co-living partners and be respectful of their needs and expectations when living together.

 While co-living makes for a great affordable living option it may not always suit everybody.
 Today most young single professionals want to save on living costs and commute time while also trying to connect with peers.
 Co-living is then the perfect option for them.
 Also, for expats who are looking to stay in Singapore for at least a few months but are unable to afford hotels or do not want to spend too much on living costs, co-living provides for an affordable, hassle-free living option with good accessibility to central areas of the city.
-It is also a good temporary accommodation for families while their house gets ready.
+It is also a good short term room rental in Singapore for families while their house gets ready.

 For families looking for permanent residence, it does not make financial sense to continue staying in a co-living space.

 For someone who is not comfortable sharing a house – co-living does mean a lot of shared living space so those that prefer being alone may face problems adjusting to this living arrangement.